kaspernissen/docs.humio.com/content/legacy/glossary.md

 Humio represents each Data Source internally as a dedicated directory within the Data Space directory.

-!!! tip
+{{% notice note %}}
 We recommend that you do not create more than 1,000 separate Tags, or combinations of Tags.

 If you need more combinations, then we recommend that you use attributes on individual Events to differentiate them, and let you select them separately.
+{{% /notice %}}

 ### Data Spaces